ossf/tac/process/project-lifecycle-documents/sigstore_graduated_stage.md

 package repositories are the focus for adoption, to improve supply chain security for package ecosystems.

-NPM leverages Sigstore to sign SLSA provenance statements, a feature which went into general availability last year.
+npm leverages Sigstore to sign SLSA provenance statements, a feature which went into general availability last year.

 Homebrew, PyPI and Maven Central Sigstore integration is actively underway for each ecosystem.